-There are 15 different areas in Glasgow included in GoWell – one of which is Gorbals Riverside.
+There were 15 different areas in Glasgow included in GoWell – one of which was Gorbals Riverside.
 The map shows the study area boundaries for Gorbals Riverside.

-We are interested in Gorbals Riverside because it is part of the regeneration programme taking place in Glasgow.
-This has involved both internal and external improvements to people's homes and efforts to support communities with improved services and amenities.
-These activities have provided an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and neighbourhood.
+We were interested in Gorbals Riverside because it was part of the regeneration programme that took place in Glasgow.
+This involved both internal and external improvements to people's homes and efforts to support communities with improved services and amenities.
+These activities provided an opportunity to find out from local residents if and how their health and lives changed as a result of investment in their homes and neighbourhood.

-We have conducted four surveys in Gorbals Riverside to date: in 2006 in which 84 residents were interviewed; 2008 in which 68 residents were interviewed; 2011 in which 71 residents were interviewed; and 2015 in which 73 residents were interviewed.
+We conducted four surveys in Gorbals Riverside: in 2006 in which 84 residents were interviewed; 2008 in which 68 residents were interviewed; 2011 in which 71 residents were interviewed; and 2015 in which 73 residents were interviewed.
 In total, 296 interviews took place.

 A small selection of findings from these four surveys with Gorbals Riverside residents are shown below: